signalarun/nodejs-learnings/README.md

   - Produces boilerplate code for an application
   - npm install express-generator -g
   - express <project_name>
+* dotenv
+  - npm install dotenv
+  - Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 ## Node Package Manager or NPM
    Top NPM commands